How to bring some seasonal magic to your expat posting in Abu Dhabi

 - W Abu Dhabi – W Lounge (02 656 0600)

-Make sure you book early as some of the best, most convenient mealtime slots disappear early!
+Make sure you book super early on (like November) as some of the best, most convenient mealtime slots disappear fast!

-Most will require a min 72 hours notice up to 7 days and might give early bird booking discounts too.
+Most restaurants will require a minimum 72 hours notice up to 7 days and might give early bird booking discounts.

 If you are seeking a “home away from home” here are a few options of resorts in the UAE that will include a special spread for Christmas to make it a truly unique event: